vbaliga/gaussplotR/paper/paper.md

 Should the need to model the relationship between bivariate data and a response variable arise, two-dimensional (2D) Gaussian models are often the most appropriate choice.
-For example, Priebe et. al., [@Priebe2003] characterized motion-sensitive neurons by fitting 2D-Gaussian functions to neurons' response rates as spatial and temporal frequencies of visual stimuli were varied.
+For example, Priebe et. al. characterized motion-sensitive neurons in the brains of macaques by fitting 2D-Gaussian functions to neurons' response rates as spatial and temporal frequencies of visual stimuli were varied [@Priebe2003].
 The width and orientation of these fitted 2D-Gaussian surfaces provides insight on whether a neuron is "tuned" to particular spatial or temporal domains.
+Two-dimensional Gaussians are also used in other scientific disciplines such as physics [@Wu1998; @Kravtsov2004], materials sciences [@Riekel1999], and image processing [@Hanuman2013; @Ketenci2013], particularly in medical imaging [@Wu2019;
-Two-dimensional Gaussians are also used in other scientific disciplines such as physics [@Wu1998; @Kravtsov2004], materials sciences [@Riekel1999], and image processing [@Hanuman2013; @Ketenci2013], particularly in medical imaging [@Wu2019; @Qadir2020].
+@Qadir2020].

 Fitting 2D-Gaussian models to data is not always a straightforward process, as finding appropriate values for the model's parameters relies on complex